-Since establishing the Dove Clinic, Dr Kenyon has worked with patients with chronic and life threatening illnesses.
+Since establishing the Dove Clinic, Dr Kenyon worked with patients with chronic and life threatening illnesses.
 His intention is to follow his innovative approaches with follow-up work, which can be published for the benefit of other medical professionals.
 He works with academic colleagues to ensure the rigour of this work and publications are peer reviewed.

 To see a full list of publications, you can visit Dr Kenyon’s profile on Researchgate.